 Neal Matarazzo is a Film, Television and Stage Actor, as well as an in-demand Acting Teacher and Private Coach.

-His Feature Film credits include Free Willy 2, Contact, Domino, Murder By Numbers, Desperate Measures, and The Clique.
-His latest project is the soon-to-be-released Coming Up Roses, where he stars opposite Bernadette Peters.
+His Feature Film credits include Free Willy 2, Contact, Domino, Murder By Numbers, Desperate Measures, The Clique, and Coming Up Roses opposite Bernadette Peters.